What is a Reverse Termination Fee?

 Securities class action

 Since most merger and acquisition deals are usually made public, the target company’s security prices may fluctuate as investors become uncertain about the effects of the deal.
-Security class actions are lawsuits may be filed by the company’s investors who suffered a loss due to violations of the securities laws.
+Security class actions are lawsuits that may be filed by the company’s investors who suffered a loss due to violations of the securities laws.
 Such violations may include the fraudulent reporting of the company’s financial data.

 The lawsuits allow individual investors who have been affected by misrepresentation to file a single legal action rather than individual lawsuits.
 If the court is satisfied that the investors suffered economic injury due to fraudulent reporting of the company’s data, it may award settlements worth millions of dollars.